 Residence Off-Campus Policy

 The College remains committed to maintaining fully occupied residence halls.
-Recognizing that over-occupied residence halls can negatively affect the community if housing projections for an upcoming academic year indicate that the residence halls will be over-occupied, a limited off-campus application process may be conducted for non-seniors and for seniors who have relinquished their senior year exempt status.
-Students should not sign off-campus lease agreements in anticipation of being approved to life off campus.
-The Office of Residential Life offers one off-campus process to grant off-campus approval for the following academic year.
-There are no provivisions for exceptions to the off-campus policy.
+Recognizing that over-occupied residence halls can negatively affect the community, if housing projections for an upcoming academic year indicate that the residence halls will be over-occupied, a limited off-campus application process may be conducted.
+The process would be for non-seniors and for seniors who have relinquished their senior year exempt status.
+Students should not sign off-campus lease agreements in anticipation of being approved to live off campus.
+The Office of Residential Life may offer one off campus process each fall to grant off campus approval for the following academic year.
+There are no provisions for exceptions to the off campus policy.
 At any time, a student living off campus may request to return to campus housing.
-These requests will be reviewed and approved on a space available basis.
+These requests will be reviewed and approved on a space-available basis.

 Undergraduate students who are not enrolled full-time (i.e., for at least 12 credits per semester) at Ithaca College may be subject to removal from the residence halls at the discretion of the Office of Residential Life.
 However, dropping to part-time status does not automatically make a student exempt from living on campus.
 Any questions regarding part-time status should be directed to the Office of Residential Life.